akando42/next-map/public/content/posts/11-11/2024_western_flank_of_asia.md

 path: "/11-11_pakistan_chaos"
 cover: "content/posts/11-11/Mongol_vs_British_Influence_of_India.png"
 date: "11-11-2023"
-title: "Pol-Icyfication of India continent via iPhone, XO females and Islamic warriors"
+title: "The Declining Mobility Advantages of the Siberian Nomadic Gene Groups"
 tags: ['India', 'Pakistan', 'Bangladesh', 'United Kingdom', 'United States', 'English', 'Bio Weapon', 'Infested Mode', 'Opium', 'Pharmacists', 'Spykman World','GeoGenetics']
-summary: ""
+summary: "Mobility advantages from sperm speed to horses, cars, planes and rockets are the major deciding factors that enable some genes to expand faster while other dying slowly in tree mode"
 published: true
 ---
-## Pakistan The Nomadic Last Stand Against North Sea Genes
+## Pakistan - The Nomadic Last Stand Against North Sea Genes

 The Mixing of Siberian Tibetan East Asian people and the Iranian Persian in Central Asia resulted in two powerful empires of the ancient Era: the Golden Horde of Eastern Europe that dominated Slavic tribes of modern Russia and the Mughal Empire that ruled over the Indian subcontinent until the arrival of British Naval ships.